About the Governor's Archives Awards | Wisconsin Historical Society

 The awards honor outstanding work with historical records in Wisconsin.
 They recognize individuals, programs or organizations that have made significant contributions to preserving or increasing the availability of original historical documents in any format.
 There are three award categories: archival achievement, archival innovation, and archival advocacy.

-The Governor's Archives Award is presented with the support of the National Historical Publications and Records Commission (NHPRC)
+The Governor's Archives Award is presented with the generous support of the National Historical Publications and Records Commission (NHPRC).

 Eligibility

-This award recognizes a historical records repository that has made an outstanding contribution to the archival profession, or a notable achievement of value to the archives community, its patrons or constituents.
+The Archival ACHIEVEMENT Award recognizes a historical records repository that has made an outstanding contribution to the archival profession or a notable achievement of value to the archives community, its patrons or constituents.
 It is open to Wisconsin archival repositories and individuals only.
 The activity or contribution being nominated must be for work that is continuing.

 • Establishing sound and active archival programs, where none has previously existed